GrigoryGraborenko/boc/README.md

 ```
 Above, you can see that the name of the action is the key "home_page", and it defines the root URL.
 When the user requests a page, the server iterates through the actions until it finds a match, and then launches the associated statelet.
 In this case, no entry point is defined, so it defaults to "boot".

-The server then asynchronously loads the boot statelet:
+The server then asynchronously loads the boot statelet.
+Here's an example:
 ```js
 // boot.js
 module.exports = {